Kabardians: Religion

+Spiritual Administration of the Muslims of the Kabardino-Balkarian Republic (SAMKBP) was led by Anas Pshikhachev.
+RIA Novosti considered him to be one of the most influential Muslim religious figures of the North Caucasus.

 Kabardians also constituted one of the earliest Christian communities in Europe, converting in the late 2nd and early 3rd centuries.
 Kabardians living in Mozdoksky District in the Republic of North Ossetia–Alania are Orthodox Christians.
 Some of the Kabardians living in the southern part of the neighbouring Kursky district of Stavropol Krai are also Orthodox Christians.

 There are also some Roman Catholic Kabardians (possibly descended from families who reportedly converted from Orthodoxy during the 13th century).
 According to the 2012 survey census, of the 240,000 Catholics who lived in Russia, 1.8% were Kabardians.